 Get Your Prequalification.
 After our brief conversation, I’ll give you an amount for which you’re qualified.
 This will be somewhat of a moving target on your end because what your prequalification says and what you’ll ultimately end up borrowing will likely be a little different.

 Submit Your Application.
 Even if you don’t have a property picked out, you should still submit your application.
 I’ll also need to run a credit report.
-Submitting your application either online or with an in-person visit, will allow me to take the next step and issue your preapproval letter.
+Submitting your first-time homebuyer application either online or with an in-person visit, will allow me to take the next step and issue your preapproval letter.
 Sellers want to see this letter when you make an offer.

 Get Your Agent.
 Buying a home isn’t something you should do on your own.
 You need a real estate agent to help you find the right house for you.
 Your agent will take your preapproval letter and qualifying amount and start searching for homes that meet your criteria.
 An agent doesn’t cost you anything at all.
 The sellers pay all real estate commissions, not you.

 Review Your Lease Agreement.
 When lease agreements expire, they’ll typically change to a month-to-month lease.
 If your agreement hasn’t expired, you’ll need to know the expiration date.
-Most lease agreements ask the tenants to give the landlord a 30 day notice of intent to vacate the property.
+Most lease agreements ask the tenants to give the landlord a 30-day notice of intent to vacate the property.

 Enjoy the Ride!
 I understand there will be a little trepidation about making the transition from a renter to an owner.
 But remember you’ll be surrounded by professionals both by me, your agent and others.
 When I issue a preapproval letter it essentially tells you all you need to do is find a home.
 And that’s the best part so enjoy the ride!